Gold Creek Reservoir – A Short Hike In Brisbane

 The Final Stretch

-As we couldn’t see the reservoir for much of this part, it felt like we’d taken a wrong turn on this short hike in Brisbane.
+As we couldn’t see the reservoir for much of this part, it felt like we’d taken a wrong turn.
 The trail at this point did undulate in sections and it gives you a nice little workout, but it’s nothing too steep and it only added to the experience.
 After about 20 minutes or more of a waterless wander, the reservoir suddenly appears and you’re nearly back at the dam wall.
 Continue through the forest a little more and you’ll arrive, as we did, at the overflow wall.

 Our return, along the other side of the reservoir